mikegcox/vintagemoto/pages/02.notes/a-motocross-wedding/item.md

 So, how does one make an 84 RM fly?
 The same way you would any bike.
 A lot has changed on motocross bikes over the last few decades, but at the end of the day they are all just as capable of flight as a new bike.

-I had a great time riding with my family and friends this summer, and look forward to the next time we can all meet up again.
-It never ceases to amaze me how fast my Dad, and Uncles (who are all over 50) can ride.
+I had a great time riding with my family and friends this summer and look forward to the next time we can all meet up again.
+It never ceases to amaze me how fast my Dad and Uncles (who are all over 50) can ride.